 NOTE: This version of the documentation tracks unstable development happening on A-Frame’s

-The fastest way to start playing from within the browser.
+The fastest way is to start playing from within the browser.

 Glitch provides an online code editor with instant deployment and hosting of web sites.
 The editor supports both front-end and back-end code as well as multiple files and directories.
 Glitch lets us remix (i.e., copy) existing projects and make them our own and instantly host and deploy changes for everyone to see.

 Hit Remix on this A-Frame project, mess with the HTML in

 index.html, and see your site published live on each change!
 The base A-Frame

 Glitch, for example, is published at

 Below are a few other A-Frame Glitches for starters: